-In this sortable table I will keep a running tally of some of the information from the weekly posts on philosophy PhD programs (the posts are linked in the table).
-These posts are planned to run from mid-March 2019 to mid-June 2020, at which point all 135 PhD programs will have been covered.
+In this sortable, searchable table I keep a running tally of some of the information from the weekly posts on philosophy PhD programs (the posts are linked in the table).
+These posts are from mid March 2019 to late June 2020, covering 135 PhD programs.
 For earlier information, see our 2017 infogram.

-Click on the columns to sort.
-Columns from "Mean Rating" to "1st Gen" include all past graduates and current students, whereas columns from "2012-2019 Grads" to "Perm AOS" include only graduates from 2012 to the time of the relevant post.
-"NA" means that there is an insufficient number in that category to report (i.e. fewer than 5).
+Columns from "Mean Rating" to "1st Gen" include all past graduates and current students, whereas columns from "2012-2019 Grads" to "Avg Salary" include only graduates from 2012 to the time of the relevant post.
+A blank space means that there is an insufficient number in that category to report (i.e. fewer than 5).
 Information on the columns is provided below.

 Women refers to the percentage of women among past and current students divided by the total number of women and men (other genders are not included in this percentage).
 Gender was determined in the first place by self-report, and then by an algorithm based on the first name.
-Overall, 31% of current students and past graduates are women (28% of past graduates, 37% of current students).
+Overall, 31% of current students and past graduates are women.

-POC refers to the percentage of current students and past graduates who identify as "Chicanx/Latinx/Hispanic," "American Indian or Alaskan Native," "Asian," "Black or African American," "Pacific Islander," or "Two or More Races" divided by the total number of current students and past graduates who provided us with race and ethnicity information.
-Overall, 15% of current students and past graduates identify this way.
+POC refers to the percentage of current students and past graduates who identify as "Chicanx/Latinx/Hispanic," "American Indian or Alaskan Native," "Asian," "Black or African American," "Pacific Islander," or "Two or More Races" divided by the total number of current students and past graduates who provided us with race/ethnicity information.
+Overall, 20% of current students and past graduates identify this way.

 1st Gen refers to the percentage of current students and past graduates who reported the highest level of education for their parents as "some college or university" or lower when answering the question "What is the highest education level obtained by at least one of your parents/guardians?"
 23% of students overall identified this way.